Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Conclusion

 \section{Conclusion}

-The multiscale information fusion (MIF) has been proposed for detecting and localizing internal thermal abnormalities in battery systems.
-The proposed multiscale statistic has good interpretability and outperforms traditional single-scale detection methods.
-The experiments conducted on a battery pack have confirmed that the proposed method can effectively detect ISC abnormalities within 20 seconds while maintaining a low 2\% false alarming rate, and it also accurately locates the abnormal battery cells.
-The proposed method holds significant promise for enhancing the safety management of BESSs.
+The multiscale information fusion (MIF) has been proposed for abnormality detection and localization of DPSs under various scenarios.
+The proposed multiscale statistic has good physical interpretability and demonstrates more reliable performance than traditional single-scale detection methods under different working conditions.
+The experiments conducted on a battery pack have confirmed that the proposed method can effectively detect ISC abnormalities within 20 seconds while maintaining a low 2\% false alarming rate, and it can also accurately locate the abnormal battery cells.
+The proposed multiscale information fusion framework offers a theoretical foundation for the statistical design of reliable multiple-fault detection systems.

 \begin{IEEEbiography}[{ }]{Peng Wei} received the B.E. degree in mechanical engineering from Huazhong Agricultural University, Wuhan, China, in 2017, the M.E. degree in mechanical engineering from Huazhong University of Science and Technology, Wuhan, China, in 2019, and the Ph.D. degree in systems engineering from City University of Hong Kong, Hong Kong, China, in 2023.
 His current research interests include spatiotemporal modeling and fault diagnosis of distributed parameter systems, especially battery energy storage systems. \end{IEEEbiography}